sarahhenderson/Crafty-Social-Buttons/src/README.txt

 == Changelog ==

+= 1.1.0 =
+* Allows you to choose the size of share and link buttons
+* CSS uses ID instead of class to better protect against theme interference

 = 1.0.12 =
 * Fixed bug where twitter prompt text wasn't appearing
 * Fixed ragged edge on somacro YouTube icon